 There are three ways in which you can be taxed as a married person or as a civil partner in Ireland.
 Explore the options and find out how to apply.

 This document is in: Money and Tax Tax Income tax

 Describes the issues relating to inheritance in civil partnerships.

 Foreign nationals who move to Ireland may be entitled to bring their family to live with them.

 This document is in: Moving Country Moving to Ireland Rights of residence in Ireland

-Details of the arrangements to give access to employment for spouses, civil partners and dependants of non-EEA nationals who are holders of employment permits in Ireland.
+Details of the arrangements to give access to employment for spouses, partners and dependants of non-EEA nationals who are holders of Critical Skills Employment Permits and researchers.

 This document is in: Employment Migrant workers Employment permits